I4got2eat/EmployeeBackend/README.md

 mybatis-spring-boot-starter:3.0.0
 org.projectlombok:lombok

-Created by Mykolas Sanda
+tools:
+JDK 17
+node v14.20.1
+gradle tool

 To start the application
-Open up your IDE of choice (eclipse or inteliJ) wait for application to configure navigate to
+Open up your IDE of choice (eclipse or intelij) wait for application to configure navigate to
 ```